themaninthesuitcase/themaninthesuitcase.github.io/_drafts/using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape.md

 (run svg2mod for the input file input.svg with a precision of 1.0)

-If you look at the link above there are lots of options you can use like -o for the output name or -c to set the 0,0 reference to the centre.
+If you look at the link above there are lots of options you can use like -o for the output name or -c to set the 0,0 reference to the centre of the generated file.

 ## The letter A